stanoddly/GameKit/docs/technical/filesystem.md

 CompositeFileSystem o-- DictFileSystem
 ```

+The aspect of composition is used by `VirtualFileSystemBuilder` which can help to create the most suitable virtual filesystem.

-This also opens an opportunity to create more virtual filesystems, for example based on zip.
+This also opens an opportunity to create more virtual filesystems, for example based on zip, and mix them with the existing ones. `BaseVirtualFileSystemTests` exists to help with testing of new classes.

 ## No security